replab/book/sphinx/permgrps/subgroups.md

 ## Subgroup leaving vector invariant

 Permutations act on vectors by permuting their coordinates.
-For example, given a row or column vector $\vec{v}$:
+For example, we define the action of a permutation on a row or column vector $\vec{v}$:

 ```{code-cell}
 h = [2 3 4 1];